-Sproat Lake, with over 300 km of shoreline covered in forests of big trees and fresh water so clear you can see 10 meters deep.
+Sproat Lake on Vancouver Island, with over 300 km of shoreline covered in forests of big trees and fresh water so clear you can see 10 meters deep.
 Vancouver Islands sproat lake is a popular vacation destination.
 The lake is located alongside the highway to Tofino, Ucluelet and the Pacific Rim National Park.

 As much as visitors are drawn west by the magnetism of long beach on the west coast, sproat lake provincial park has a fine beach of its own, and much warmer water than the ocean.

 Visit the prehistoric petroglyph, K’ak’awin, on the eastern end of the lake.
 Little is known about the age of the petroglyph, who carved it, or why, but you can easily imagine this rock carving depicting mystical marine creatures, perhaps ancient monsters of this lake.
 The petroglyphs are easily accessible and can be viewed from a viewing platform positioned over the water in front of the petroglyphs.

 The gigantic martin mars water bombers use the lake for their runway as they thunder off to extinguish forest fires.
 The largest water bombers in the world, these aircraft can scoop up to 27 tons of water off a lake’s surface.

 The enormous red and white water bombers are moored on sproat lake at the coulson flying tankers visitor center on cherry creek road, which is open daily in July and August, with guided tours of the planes.